-SUMMARY OF RESPONSES TO QUESTIONS RELATED TO CONCEPTUAL SCENARIOS
+SUMMARY OF RESPONSES TO QUESTIONS RELATED TO SKETCH SCENARIOS

 The following is a summary of responses to questions asked of participants during the third round of VISION 2050 workshops held during the fall of 2014.
-The workshops were focused on comparing a series of conceptual land use and transportation scenarios.
+The workshops were focused on comparing a series of sketch-level land use and transportation scenarios.